ibm-cloud-docs/vpc/about-attestation.md

 Use the following procedure to validate the attestation record and hashes:

-* Check the attestation record `se-checksums.txt` and the signature file `se-signature.bin` under the `/var/hyperprotect` directory after after you log in to your {{site.data.keyword.hpvs}} for VPC instance.
+* Obtain the attestation record `se-checksums.txt` and the signature file `se-signature.bin` from your {{site.data.keyword.hpvs}} for VPC instance.
+To do so, you can implement your container to provide the attestation record and the signature file.
+The attestation record and the signature file are made available to your container in the `/var/hyperprotect` directory.
 * Get the IBM attestation certificate [here](/media/docs/downloads/hyper-protect-container-runtime/ibm-hyper-protect-container-runtime-1-0-s390x-9-attestation.crt){: external} for the IBM Hyper Protect Container Runtime image version `ibm-hyper-protect-container-runtime-1-0-s390x-9`.
    For the IBM Hyper Protect Container Runtime image version `ibm-hyper-protect-container-runtime-1-0-s390x-8`, you can download the IBM attestation certificate [here](/media/docs/downloads/hyper-protect-container-runtime/ibm-hyper-protect-container-runtime-1-0-s390x-8-attestation.crt){: external}.
    {: note}